goruck/nilm/README.md

 I created the seq2point learning model `create_model` using the Keras Functional API as shown in the Python module [define_models.py](./ml/define_models.py).
 You can find alternative model architectures there as well but this one currently gives the best results.

-A sliding window of 599 samples of the aggregate apparent power consumption signal is used as inputs to seq2point model and the midpoints of the corresponding windows of the appliances are used as targets.
+A sliding window of 599 samples of the aggregate real power consumption signal is used as inputs to seq2point model and the midpoints of the corresponding windows of the appliances are used as targets.
 You can see how the samples and targets are generated in the `get_window_generator` function in the [common.py](./ml/common.py) module.

 You can see the code I used to train the model in [train.py](./ml/train.py).
 I used the Keras Adam optimizer and to reduce over-fitting I used EarlyStopping and InverseTimeDecay.
 The training code can be configured to train the seq2point model from scratch, or given a fitted model, prune it or fine tune it with quantization aware training (QAT), both of which can improve inference performance especially on edge hardware.